Center of Excellence in Urology & Men's Health

 Week 4-6

 Tissue begins to soften and heal.
-Resumption of light activities.
+Light daily activities can be resumed gradually.

 3